 TGaz Editor: Modify the second pargraph of 29.9.3.5.1 (P161L16-19) as follows:

-In a PEDMG secure ranging PPDU, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
-Each TRN-Unit shall have 4 secure TRN subfields that contains Secure TRN sequences.
+(#1422) PEDMG secure ranging PPDUs are EDMG BRP-TX PPDUs.
+In such PPDUs, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
+The EDMG TRN-Unit M field in the EDMG-A header shall be set to 3 so that each TRN-Unit shall have 4 secure TRN subfields that contains Secure TRN sequences.